Erie

 The Watson-Curtze Mansion stands as a symbol of the upper class lifestyle of the 1890s in Erie.
 The Mansion is listed on the National Register of Historic Places.

-The gallery provides Art Consultation and Fine Art Appraisal services for private, corporate, or public projects.
+The gallery offers art consultation and Fine Art Appraisal services for private, corporate, and public projects.
+Design, fabrication, and presentation of awards and gifts is another area of expertise.

 Organizations